What are polymer CONCRETE manholes and structures made of?

 How many people make polymer concrete?

 More than one.
 Owners need not to worry about sole specification on bidding, as competitive bidding is achieved every day with polymer concrete.
-With that being said, Armorock™ produces more polymer concrete structures than anyone in the country.
+With that being said, Armorock™ produces more polymer concrete structures than anyone in the country by a wide margin.

 How do you know your product is “corrosion resistant”?

 We have third party testing done to prove our mix design is made out of non-corroding material.
 Test was done in accordance with the California Green Book Standard of Engineering.
 Results are readily available if requested.
-We also consistently test our product and all ingredients that we are providing the same quality and corrosion resistance that you've come to expect from our structures.
+We also consistently test our product and all ingredients following ISO 9001 guidelines so that we are providing the same quality and corrosion resistance that you've come to expect from our structures.

 Aren’t polymer concrete structures and fiberglass structures the same?